mdovhopo/rinf-timesheet-generator/README.md

 1. clone repo
 2. nvm use
 3. npm ci
-4. download the timesheet from Tempo as csv (lets assume we name it `july-report.csv` and place it in the root of the project)
+4. download the timesheet from Tempo as csv (lets assume we name it `july-report.csv` and place it in the root of the project).
+Note: report should be in csv format from tempo.
+For that you need to click ... on the top right corner of the report and select 'csv report data'

 ## 2. Generate report